Kotkoa/my-cv/index.md

 #### **FullStack Engineer**

 **On the Beach, Manchester, England, United Kingdom (Remote)**
-_April 2025 – Present_
+_April 2025 – October 2025_

 FullStack Engineer in a UK-based team to modernize and support the On the Beach holiday platform [onthebeach.co.uk](https://www.onthebeach.co.uk/).
-The project involves working with a large legacy codebase, focusing on refactoring and updating components to improve maintainability and performance.
+The role involves working with a large legacy codebase, focusing on refactoring, component modernization, and improving maintainability, performance, and developer experience.

-I collaborate with UK colleagues to deliver new features and experiments using JavaScript, TypeScript, GraphQL, and Next.js.
-Feature flags are used for controlled rollouts and quick reversions.
-My work spans front-end improvements, API integrations, and user experience enhancements, contributing flexibly across different areas as needed.
+I collaborate with UK colleagues to deliver new features and experiments using JavaScript, TypeScript, GraphQL, React 19, and Next.js 15, employing feature flags for controlled rollouts and quick reversions.
+My work spans frontend optimization, API integrations, and user experience enhancements, contributing flexibly across multiple areas of the platform.

+As part of the Shop XP team, I’ve led and contributed to several key initiatives, including:
+- Upgrading the Booking Flow technology stack to the latest React 19 and Next.js 15, improving performance, security, and engineering efficiency.
+- Migrating from Apollo Client 3 to Apollo Client 4, enhancing data management, caching performance, and overall stability.
+- Implementing new UI toggle features, refining default search logic, and expanding tracking coverage for analytics and experimentation.

+These improvements have resulted in faster page loads, smoother navigation between search and deal detail pages, and a more reliable, scalable foundation for future development.

 **Tech Stack:** JavaScript, TypeScript, GraphQL, Next.js, Mobx